Bridge Loans Finance

 - You want to purchase a property but the seller needs to dispose of the property in a short time and there is no time to get the mortgage

-How does a bridging loan works?
+How does a bridge loan works?

 The open bridge loan has no fixed repayment date but is usually set for 12 months.
 You can repay the loan at any time up to the end date.
 You would also be able to extend it in certain situations.